• Skip to primary navigation

 Ingredients

-• 1 tbsp small or chopped chillies choose any chilli that you like
+• 1 tablespoon small or chopped chillies choose any chilli that you like

 • 500 ml olive oil extra virgin